worldline/observability-workshop/docs/workshop.md

 1. Configures the ``Timer`` to publish a histogram allowing to compute aggregable percentiles server-side,
 2. Exposes percentiles value computed from the application: **these value are not aggregable!**

-Repeat the previous step `3.
-Redeploy easypay`.
+🛠️ Repeat the step 4 (redeploy `easypay-service` and get Prometheus metrics in-container).

 You should get way more metrics, especially a new one type suffixed with `_bucket`: